rochiecuevas/VBA-Stocks/README.md

         year_open = Cells(RowFirst, 3).Value
         year_close = Cells(RowLast, 6).Value

-Yearly change (yearly_change, Column K) per ticker was calculated based on the opening value on the first day and the closing value on the last day.
+Yearly change (yearly_change, Column K) per ticker was calculated based on the opening value (Column C) on the first day and the closing value (Column F) on the last day.
 To ease in differentiating negative and positive changes, each cell of yearly_change values was colour-filled as follows: negative changes were red (3) and positive changes were green (4).
 Cells with yearly_change = 0 were kept uncoloured.

           yearly_change = year_close - year_open